 In September, 2020 the CDC adopted an order that prohibited certain evictions for non-payment of rent.
 The agency said that the eviction ban was necessary to curb the spread of COVID-19, but tenants could invoke the ban whether they suffered from COVID-related hardships or not.
 Tenants simply had to provide their landlords a CDC-approved declaration saying that they made less than $99,000 annually, were unable to pay rent because of a loss of income, had tried to obtain government assistance, would try to make partial rent payments, and would be homeless or would have to move in with others if they were evicted.
 Once they submit a declaration, a landlord could not evict them.

 The CDC overstepped its lawful authority in several ways.

 Owning and running rental housing is a business.
 As in the case of any business (or job), those who provide the service expect to be paid—and deserve to be paid.
 Yet the CDC, like many state and local governments, has decided to foist a large part of the burden of the pandemic on a single group.
-This is both foolish and unjust.
+This was both foolish and unjust.

-Although the CDC’s eviction ban is set to expire in December, the Wohlwends want to ensure that the federal government cannot ever repeat its unlawful power grab.
-Represented free of charge by PLF and the 1851 Center for Constitutional Law, Skyworks Ltd., other landlords and management companies, and the NAHB, are seeking to restore the rights of landlords and the rule of law so that the federal government cannot exercise the same unlawful expansion of powers to enact similar nationwide measures.
+The Wohlwends wanted to ensure that the federal government could not ever repeat its unlawful power grab.
+Represented free of charge by PLF and the 1851 Center for Constitutional Law, Skyworks Ltd., other landlords and management companies, and the National Association of Home Builders, sought to restore the rights of landlords and the rule of law so that the federal government could not exercise the same unlawful expansion of powers to enact similar nationwide measures.